iTwin/itwinjs-core/docs/learning/display/TileFormat.md

 iModels are composed of [Element]($backend)s.
 In the example house iModel above, each window, door, wall, doorknob, and section of roof is an individual element.
 Traditional renderers would produce a triangle mesh for each element and submit each as a separate draw call.
 In a real iModel consisting of thousands or millions of elements, this would produce far too many draw calls to sustain an interactive framerate.

 The iTwin.js renderer does not render elements - it renders tiles.
 Given the set of elements intersecting the tile's volume, we endeavor to batch them all into as few meshes as possible - ideally, one.
-This is achieved through a handful of strategies, including:
+This is achieved by merging the element meshes and then differentiating the vertices within the merged mesh through a handful of strategies, including:

 - Color tables: A lookup table of each unique color in the mesh is produced.
 Each vertex, instead of specifying its RGBA color, simply specifies its 8- or 16-bit integer index in the table.
 - Material atlases: A lookup table of each unique [RenderMaterial]($common) in the mesh is produced.
 Instead of producing a separate mesh per material, each vertex specifies the 8-bit integer index of the corresponding material in the table.